Huacatay Plant: Awesome Flavor of Peruvian Black Mint

 The most flavorful of the marigold species are, the Tagetes patula (French marigold), Tagetes tenuifolia (African marigold) Tagetes lucida (Mexiacan marigold ) and Tagetes minuta (Huacatay)

-The aromatic flavor of the Huacatay plant makes it an important ingredient in South American cuisine-particularly in the Adean region.
+The aromatic flavor of the Huacatay plant makes it an important ingredient in South American cuisine, especially in the Adean region.

 In Peruvian cuisine, Huacatay leaves are pounded into a paste that is rubbed on meats and poultry.
 They are also added to stews, soups and vegetables to enhance their flavors.